 Naturally occurring ITCs (isothiocyanates) in wasabi rhizomes have been studied for their anticancer properties: for example, with the formation of acrylamide during a Maillard reaction (a chemical reaction between proteins and sugar in the presence of heat).
 Some studies have associated dietary acrylamide with kidney and ovarian cancers.

 Other potential benefits of wasabi root may be related to bone and brain health.
 A compound in wasabi called p-hydroxycinnamic acid may increase bone formation and has decreased bone breakdown in preclinical studies.
 Overall ITCs in wasabi may have neuroprotective effects and may help to activate the antioxidant system in the brain which reduces inflammation.
-Research into ITCs is promising and more research is required to determine the effects of wasabi compound on human health.
+Research into ITCs is promising and more research is required to determine the effects of wasabi compounds on human health.

 Why Eat Fake Wasabi?